mishmanners/mish-friendly-food/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Do you have a cool idea for the project?
 Please submit it here.
-title: ':sparkles" FEATURE REQUEST: '
+title: ':sparkles: FEATURE REQUEST: '
 labels: 'feature :sparkles:'
 assignees: ''